LucyMehlape/Javascript-practice/README.md

 # Javascript-practice

-Here’s a clear and beginner-friendly description you can use for your **JavaScript practice repository**:  ---  ### ✏️ Basic Description:  > A personal repos  Just a beginner having fun with JavaScript!
+Just a beginner having fun with JavaScript!
 This repo is filled with practice scripts, experiments, and little projects as I learn and improve one line of code at a time.